EDM-Research/Real-time-Neural-Rendering-of-LiDAR-Point-Clouds/README.md

 ## Usage

 See example for example code.
+Example scenes can be downloaded from [ScanNet++]{https://scannetpp.mlsg.cit.tum.de/scannetpp/}.

 To compile the model for your architecture using Tensor RT do the following:
 ```
 python -m pip install torch torch-tensorrt tensorrt torchvision --extra-index-url https://download.pytorch.org/whl/cuxxx <-- fill in your cuda version
 ```
-Then change the export_ts.py file to compile for your specific resolution(s), and run `example` using the exported .ts file on `line 73`.
+Then change the export_ts.py file to compile for your specific resolution(s), and run `example`.

+Without Tensor RT support run the export_pt.py file, uncomment `line 77` and run `example`.

 ```
 render_trajectory <path_to_point_cloud> <path_to_trajectory> <path_to_intrinsics>